Autism Therapist

 What is ADHD?

 ADHD treatment typically involves a combination of therapy and medication, with first-line approaches like behavioral strategies and parent management training for younger children.
 However, ADHD is not just a childhood condition; it affects many adults as well.
 Teachers and school staff play a crucial role in providing information to help diagnose ADHD, although only healthcare clinicians and parents can officially diagnose and determine treatment plans.
 People with ADHD might struggle to stay organized, follow through on tasks, or remain still for extended periods.
-Understanding ADHD as a developmental disorder helps in recognizing that these behaviors are part of the condition and not a result of laziness or lack of effort.
-An Adult ADHD Assessment can help you better understand if you have these symptoms and provide guidance on how to manage them.

 What is Complex Trauma?